 As a result, you won't notice that you're missing out on anything until you're already 2/3rds of the way through.
 At which point, you realize that you've been reading the page the wrong way, and have to go all the way back to the beginning and start all over again, so it'll make more sense.
 What really gnaws at your core is that you didn't realize that you were missing anything in the first place.
 It's never a good thing when a work makes you feel dumb for not noticing the so-called "obvious" clues.

 In this instance, when looking for the closest "green", you're more likely to look below, rather than across the page, because you're likely to be distracted by John Constantine's orange trenchcoat.

 Further compounding this problem is when the spread has panels in the middle that don't line up with each other.
-If the pages aren't perfectly alligned, they'll look even more out of synch, and further create the illusion of a second page.
+If the pages aren't perfectly aligned, they'll look even more out of sync, and further create the illusion of a second page.

 While there are detractors who claim that having a comic in pamphlet form is the best way to counter against this mistake, since opening it on the table so the images can be seen in their full glory, and also prevent the font from getting swallowed up within the interior spine, it's not the way most people read comics.
 Readers are more likely to grasp the pages with both hands, or (blasphemously) fold the pages back, so they can concentrate on one page at a time.

 Lately, the influence of Manga has helped avoid this problem by having one long uninterrupted image along the pages that makes for easy transition, instead of being broken up into choppy pieces.
 Even if there's a descriptive caption on the other side, not much information will be lost.
 Some scanlations unwittingly have a double-page spread broken up, which won't be obvious to anyone with an eye for detail, or if they're seen in dead tree form.
 But that's a debate for another time.